 Everyone knows that Jamaica has a bobsled team, but did you know they also have a dogsled team.
-They have been completing in the Iditarod race since 2010.
+They have been competing in the Iditarod race since 2010.
 If you are not familiar with Iditarod, it is a growling dog sleigh race through the snow.
 This week we speak to Newton Marshall as he prepares for the Iditarod in March 2013.
 Here is our conversation with Newton.

 What attracted you to dog sledding?